ogen-go/ogen/README.md

     * When nullable, `nil` denotes that value is `nil`
     * When required, `nil` currently the same as `[]`, but is actually invalid
     * If both nullable and required, wrapper will be generated (TODO)
+* Validators for values generated according to specification

 Example generated structure from schema:
 ```go